-The Interdisciplinary PhD Program in Education: Applied Linguistics concentration prepares students to study ways in which languages – and in particular second or additional languages – are used, taught, and learned in today’s increasingly globalized and multilingual world.
+The Interdisciplinary PhD in Education with a concentration in Applied Linguistics prepares students to study ways in which languages – and in particular second or additional languages – are used, taught, and learned in today’s increasingly globalized and multilingual world.
 The program promotes significant research on the teaching, learning, and assessment of additional languages, including but not limited to English, and on the interaction between language ideologies and practices in multilingual communities and societies.
 Students gain theoretical grounding, research experiences, and academic skills that prepare them for academic research positions in the areas of Applied Linguistics, Second and Foreign Language Education, and TESOL, as well as for other academic and practice-oriented positions.

 View the TESOL Program Faculty Directory